What other names is Soy known by?

 - Fibromyalgia.
 Drinking a soy protein shake containing soy isoflavones does not appear to improve physical function or symptoms of depression in people with fibromyalgia.

 - Rheumatoid arthritis.
-Early evidence suggests that consuming a liquid diet containing soy protein (Top Up) does not improve pain, stiffness, or joint swelling in people with rheumatoid arthritis.
+Early research suggests that consuming a liquid diet containing soy protein (Top Up) does not improve pain, stiffness, or joint swelling in people with rheumatoid arthritis.

 Insufficient Evidence to Rate Effectiveness for...

 - Asthma.
-Early evidence suggests that people with asthma who eat soy foods have increased lung function.
+Early evidence suggests that people with asthma who eat soy foods have increased lung function, but taking supplements containing an ingredient in soy called isoflavones doesn't appear to improve lung function or reduce asthma episodes in adults or children with poorly controlled asthma.

 - Heart disease.
 Some evidence suggests that postmenopausal women, but not men or pre-menopausal women, who eat a lot of soy in their diet might have a reduced risk of stroke, heart attack, or heart disease-related death.